31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 When the temperature drops and summer turns to autumn, it can be the perfect time to invest in an ultra-cosy garden sofa set.
 One of these spacious, plush furniture pieces is sure to add a hint of luxury to your autumn garden.

+Complete the space with patio heaters and lighting.
+Then, add plush cushions and throw blankets so the whole family can sit outside and enjoy extra comfort during cooler autumn evenings.
 If you want to check out even more seating setups, check out our list of stylish garden seating ideas.
 Finding a seating arrangement you love can make a huge difference to your outdoor space, turning it into something you can enjoy throughout the year.

 9. Mulch and prepare for winter

 As autumn progresses, you’ll need to clean up the fallen leaves and mulch your garden beds to protect your plants from the cold.
 This essential autumn task helps insulate roots, retain soil moisture, and prepare your garden for the challenges of the winter weather to come.
+Autumn gardening is more about harvesting, maintenance and preparation than new growth and planting, so take the time to do some mindful gardening to help you feel relaxed and ready.
+It’s one of the best autumn garden ideas you’ll have this season.

 Quay 6 Seat Rectangular Dining Set in Linen - £1,649